Dr Patrick M Kuhn, Lic. phil. I, MA & PhD (University of Rochester, USA)

 (email at firstname.lastname@example.org)

-Patrick joined Durham University in 2014 as Lecturer (Assistant Professor) in Comparative Politics.
-He is also a part-time Lecturer at the ETH Zurich's Institute of Science, Technology and Policy (ISTP).
-He received Ph.D. in Political Science from the University of Rochester in 2013.
+Patrick joined Durham University in 2014 as Assistant Professor in Comparative Politics.
+He received Ph.D. in Political Science from the University of Rochester in 2014.
 From 2012 to 2014 he served as a Senior (2012-2013) and Postdoctoral Research Associate (2013-2014) in the Empirical Studies of Conflict Research (ESOC) project as well as a Lecturer in Public and International Affairs (2013-2014) at Princeton University's Woodrow Wilson School of Public and International Affairs.

 - Comparative Politics